Recognizing Outstanding Teaching

 undergraduate degree programs

 |The Samuel & Ida Fromson

 outstanding teaching performance by

 and/or non-Engineering McGill

 professors who teach engineering

-Nominations are currently being sought for courses taught in the 2020 Winter, Summer, and Fall Semesters.
+Nominations are currently being sought for courses taught in the 2021 Winter Semester.

-- Outstanding Teaching Award - Guidelines for 2020 Winter, Summer & Fall
+- Outstanding Teaching Award - Guidelines for 2021 Winter

-- Outstanding Teaching Award - Nomination Fillable Form for 2020 Winter, Summer & Fall
+- Outstanding Teaching Award - Nomination Fillable Form for 2021 Winter

 To view this form, please right-click on the link and Save Link As in order to save the file to your computer.
 The Adobe form file may not be readable using your Internet browser.